magland/dbfig/README.md

 # dbfig

-This is a matlab system for saving and retrieving figures and accompanying data.
+A matlab system for saving and retrieving figures and accompanying data.

 Developers: Jeremy Magland and Charlie Epstein